Use Vinegar to Clean Your House

 - Eliminates lime from the shower and faucet: remove the heads from the shower or sink and place them in a pot with water and vinegar for two hours.
 Then rinse.
 If the stains are old, you might need to scrub them a bit with a brush or sponge.

-- Clean CD’s and DVD’s: these are very vulnerable to scratched, which means they’ll play poorly.
+- Clean CD’s and DVD’s: these are very vulnerable to scratches, which means they’ll play poorly.
 Gently rub them with a cloth moistened in vinegar and just see how the scratches start to disappear.

 - Remove plaque from the coffee or tea pot: From boiling so much water, white or brown salts begin to deposit on the sides and bottom.
 To eliminate plaque, fill it with water and vinegar and heat as if you were going to prepare coffee or tea.
 Allow to boil for a few minutes, pour the water out and rinse.